Employer of Record

 Employees with Less Than 17 Years of Service

-For employees with less than 17 years of service as of 12 November 2012, severance pay is capped at a maximum of 16 years of service.
-This translates to a maximum severance payment of 12 months’ gross salary, regardless of the total years worked at the time of termination.
+For employees with less than 17 years of service as of 12 November 2012, severance pay is subject to the statutory caps and transitional rules.

 Employees with More Than 17 Years of Service